 The NIST’s special publications on information security offer various general and specialized recommendations for every facet of an organization’s cybersecurity framework, from risk assessment and database governance to access control systems and application whitelisting.
-These comprehensive documents also provide advanced analysis of pressing security risks that could cause major disruption to organizations’ internal operations and external relationships.
-Much like the ISO/IEC 27000 family of standards, the NIST’s guidelines are meant to protect the confidentiality, integrity, and availability of information assets from malware, data breaches, phishing scams, and more.
+These comprehensive documents also provide advanced analysis of pressing security risks that could cause significant disruption to organizations’ internal operations and external relationships.
+Much like the ISO/IEC 27000 family of standards, the NIST’s guidelines help protect the confidentiality, integrity, and availability of information assets from malware, data breaches, phishing scams, and more.

 Minimum requirements for information security programs

 A broad-based and balanced information security program addresses the management, operational and technical aspects of safeguarding sensitive data.
 While it’s true that cutting-edge cybersecurity applications play a pivotal role in IT security frameworks, detailed policies that outline the purpose, scope, and goals of every control family are the most effective programs.
 According to the NIST, organizations should integrate the following capabilities into their information security standards:

 - Access controls: Managing access privileges are essential to securing critical infrastructure and protecting key data stores.
-Implementing access control systems like account management, least privilege, session lock, and information flow enforcement can help ensure all users, devices, and applications are limited to the transactions and functions they actually need.
+Implementing access control systems like account management, least privilege, session lock, and information flow enforcement can help ensure all users, devices, and applications are limited to the transactions and functions they need.

 - Awareness and training: The weakest element in any cybersecurity framework is the end-user community, which is why organizations must train their employees on best practices and make them aware of their security responsibilities.
 Helping workers develop IT skills and knowledge can help prevent a range of common cyber threats, including malware infections, phishing attempts, and more.